Opera Creation Boot Camp:

 A Professional Development Intensive for Educators

 Based in the Music!
 Words!
-Opera! national curriculum, dive deep into how to facilitate the opera creation process more effectively with your students, and learn new tools and techniques that support your existing teaching practice.
+Opera! national curriculum, dive deep into how to facilitate the opera creation process with your students, and learn new tools and techniques that support your existing teaching practice.
 Sessions focus on:

-After invigorating morning sessions with Master Teaching Artists, educator-participants have the opportunity to apply their new skills immediately!
-Each afternoon, we will welcome a group of elementary-aged students for a week-long creative opera project, providing a practicum and hands-on teaching experience for educators.
+After invigorating morning sessions with Master Teaching Artists, educator-participants have the opportunity to apply their new skills immediately.
+Each afternoon, we will welcome a group of elementary-aged students in our Opera Camp for a week-long creative opera project, providing a hands-on teaching experience for educators.
 Build an inclusive opera company in your classroom for dynamic arts-integrated project-based learning.
 No arts expertise necessary.
 Recommended that a teaching team of at least two attend from the same school to construct a supportive co-teaching curriculum customized to meet students’ teaching and learning goals.
 See examples of projects from BLO’s Partner Schools on our Education Media Page.

 Questions?
 Call 617.542.4912 x2400 or email email@example.com.